There are five homely villas at Anna of Zanzibar.

 Malarial protection recommended: Yes

-Medical care: All staff are first-aid trained, and the lodge has affiliations with both a local doctor, and a doctor in Stone Town.
+Medical care: Many of the staff are first-aid trained, and the lodge has affiliations with both a local doctor, and a doctor in Stone Town.
 There is also a first-aid kit in reception.

 Dangerous animals: Low Risk

-Security measures: Anna of Zanzibar has at least two 24-hour security guards, one at the gate and on the beach.
-At night there are three guards on the property.
+Security measures: Anna of Zanzibar has at six 24-hour security guards, one at the gate and on the beach.
+At night there are four guards on the property.

 Fire safety: Fire extinguishers are located in the main area.